 top of page

 Is it Ruined?
-Revisiting my Local Park After a Brutal Summer
+Revisiting Eagle Mountain Park After a Brutal Summer

 Extreme heat and over two months without a drop of rain has devastated much of the local vegetation, leaving me to wonder what I would find